walln/site/src/content/project/scratch.md

 #### Deep Learning Models
-- CNN - Training for a Convnet using Flax with all the bells-and-whistles (paralleized training, weights and biases logging, etc.)
+- CNN - Training for a ConvNet using Flax with all the bells-and-whistles (parallelized training, weights and biases logging, etc.)
 - ResNet 1.5 - Training for a ResNet (all sizes) using Equinox with lots of extra features and performance optimizations.

 #### Large Language Models
-- BERT - Training BERT with Equniox.
+- BERT - Training BERT with Equinox.
 Optimized training code with automatic mixed precision.

 ### In Progress